This iconic mountain in the Makalu Barun National Park is considered the highest trekking peak in Nepal

 Day 16

-Our last day of the Mera Peak Climb.
+Our final day of the Mera Peak Climb.
 Adventure-Pulse representatives will drop you to the international airport.

 [bold_timeline_item_button title=”Expand” style=”” shape=”” color=”” size=”inline” url=”#” el_class=”bold_timeline_group_button”]